KevinMarquette/kevinmarquette.github.io/_posts/2018-10-15-Powershell-arrays-Everything-you-wanted-to-know.md

     0
 ```

-There are some traps here that I cover when I will revisit when I cover checking for `$null` or empty arrays later on in this article.
+There are some traps here that I will revisit when I cover checking for `$null` or empty arrays later on in this article.

 ### Off by one errors